16cconway/proj1/README.md

   * Developer created script that contains a function to get the number of operators and number of operands of given string
 * `typing`
-  * Used to specifcy type hints of TextIO for conversion function
+  * Used to specify type hints of TextIO for conversion function
 * `time`
   * Used to calculate run time metrics for later analysis